Danielelucon/fluorescence-kinetics-analysis/README.md

 Launch Jupyter Notebook in your terminal by typing: jupyter notebook

-Open YII_kinetic_pipeline.ipynb, change the EXCEL_FILE name at the top to match your file, and run the cells.
+Open the notebook, change the EXCEL_FILE name at the top to match your file, and run the cells.